craftercms/docs/source/reference/modules/studio/configuration/box-profiles-configuration.rst

 ==========================
 Box Profiles Configuration
 ==========================

-The Box Profiles configuration file allows you to configure 0 or more Box profiles with the information required by Box services.
+The Box Profiles configuration file allows you to configure Box profiles with the information required by Box services.
 To modify the Box Profiles configuration, click on |projectTools| from the bottom of the *Sidebar*, then click on **Configuration** and select **Box Profiles** from the list.